 - Supporting blood pressure levels already within the normal range.*

-- Helps support your heart health*
+- Helping support your heart health.*

 All This From a Glass of Red Wine?

 Many people believe that a good way to promote health is to drink a glass of red wine on a regular basis.*